The Haunted History of The Stanley Hotel – Part 1

 When the hotel opened, it was allegedly one of the few in the world powered entirely by electricity.

 However, when the power plant used by the hotel showed a lack of power, the installation of gas-powered lighting became necessary in 1911.
-Only one day after the pipes had been filled, an explosion went off, injuring a maid, several other employees, and damaging the building.
+Only one day after the pipes had been filled, an explosion went off, injuring a maid and several other employees and damaging the building.
 A chambermaid was lighting one of the gas lamps with a small leak, and the explosion occurred.
 She was thrown into a large hole in the ground, and both of her ankles were broken.
 Two waiters from the dining room were injured when a wooden plank from the ceiling slapped him in the face, and the other dislocated a hip from falling.
 Other than that, miraculously, no one else was injured.

 It cost $10,000 to repair the damage to the dining room and west wing.
 Still, repairs began immediately, leaving that portion of the hotel out of commission for only a short amount of time.